 Since 92% of consumers read online reviews for local businesses, you can trust that Google will take it into consideration when displaying search results.

-If you want more tips on how to improve your website's SEO, check out How to do SEO: From beginner to Guru in No Time.
+If you want more tips on how to improve your website's SEO, check out our Ultimate Guide on SEO.

 Reviews help your click-through-rate (CTR) and drive more visitors to your site

 Common sense says that if all other things were equal, you’d click on the business with the most reviews and the best score.
 So how does this affect Google AdWords and pay-per-click (PPC)?

 If you have a lot of good reviews, you’ll improve your CTR, which in turn drives more visitors to your site and reduces your cost-per-click (CPC).
 Talk about a good use of your time!